OXID-eSales/oxideshop-user-documentation/releases/releases-2024/oxid-eshop-633.rst

 The following component has been updated:

-* OXID eShop CE (update from 6.9.0 to 6.9.1) `Changelog 6.9.1 <https://github.com/OXID-eSales/oxideshop_ce/blob/v6.9.1/CHANGELOG.md>`_
+* OXID eShop CE (update from 6.9.1 to 6.9.2) `Changelog 6.9.2 <https://github.com/OXID-eSales/oxideshop_ce/blob/v6.9.2/CHANGELOG.md>`_

-.. todo: #HR: klären

-Changes from the previous version of the OXID eShop component can be viewed in the Community Edition repository on GitHub: `<https://github.com/OXID-eSales/oxideshop_ce/compare/v6.9.0...v6.9.1>`_.
+Changes from the previous version of the OXID eShop component can be viewed in the Community Edition repository on GitHub: `<https://github.com/OXID-eSales/oxideshop_ce/compare/v6.9.1...v6.9.2>`_.
 |br|
 Switch to the :guilabel:`Files changed` tab to see the list of all changed files.